STUDY JAPANESE ONLINE WITH NATIVES HERE

 lemon meringue pie torta de limão com merengue レモンメレンゲパイ remonmerengepai

-waffle waffle ワッフル waffuru
+waffle waffle ワッフル waffle

 Kanji used in Japanese sweets